 Use of e-books is restricted by licensing agreements to currently enrolled students, faculty and staff of Grove City College.
 These resources are only available from the GCC campus network.
 Click here for more information.

 NOTE: These resources have been prioritized to make finding quality information easier.

 The International Encyclopedia of Communication Research Methods was retired in 2018.
 No new content has been added since December 2015.
 As such, however, this resource is still considered the definitive reference source in this interdisciplinary and dynamic field.
 This authoritative work is jointly published with the International Communication Association (ICA), the leading academic association of the discipline.

 Includes coverage of theories, media and communication phenomena, research methods, problems, concepts, and geographical areas.
 Editorial areas include communication theory and philosophy, interpersonal communication, journalism, intercultural and intergroup communication, media effects, strategic communication/PR, communication and media law and policy, media systems in the world, and communication and technology.

 The International Encyclopedia of Communication Research Methods covers all communication research methods, from data collection to data analysis, from qualitative to quantitative, and from classical to modern approaches (such as psychophysiological measures, implicit association tests, and the analysis of big data).
 It introduces new and advanced methods and measurement tools that have been developed in other fields but which may be useful to communication scholars.
-This work features content from authors all over the world.

 Browse by topic: Commercial Applications/ICT4D/Law & Policy/Online Gaming and Social Media.